Melon-peel/chat_nudity_filtration/README.md

 - $P(Porn) > PornParam$
 - $P(Neutral) < NeutralParam$

-I compared the optimization with and without the last condition (for the $neutral\_param$), and it turned that it didn't make any improvements to the value of accuracy, thus it was discarded.
+I compared the optimization with and without the last condition (for the $NeutralParam$), and it turned that it didn't make any improvements to the value of accuracy, thus it was discarded.

 ### Accuracy